AttackingOrDefending/lidraughts-bot/README.md

 ```

 # Acknowledgements
 Thanks to the Lichess Team for creating a [repository](https://github.com/ShailChoksi/lichess-bot) that could be easily modified to a format that supports Lidraughts.
 Thanks to [RoepStoep](https://github.com/RoepStoep) for running an [API](https://lidraughts.org/api) to communicate with the BOTs.
-Thanks to the [AttackingOrDefending](https://github.com/AttackingOrDefending) and his [pydraughts](https://github.com/AttackingOrDefending/pydraughts) code which allows engine communication seamlessly.
+Thanks to [AttackingOrDefending](https://github.com/AttackingOrDefending) and his [pydraughts](https://github.com/AttackingOrDefending/pydraughts) code which allows engine communication seamlessly.

 # License
 lidraughts-bot is licensed under the AGPLv3 (or any later version at your option).
 Check out the [LICENSE file](/LICENSE) for the full text.